-In 2014, ICI again asked three questions from the 2009 and 2012/2013 surveys investigating household sentiment regarding possible policy changes that would affect retirees' control of disposition of DC account and IRA balances.
-While some suggest individuals should annuitize more of their retirement account balances as a means to eliminate the risk of outliving their resources, many U.S. households already have a significant share of their wealth in the form of an annuity through Social Security.
-Surveying consumer preferences regarding annuitization policy is difficult because the subject matter is complicated and not particularly salient at the current time for many household decisionmakers.
-In addition, academic research has shown that word choice in surveys on annuities has a dramatic impact on the perceived desirability of the annuity option.
-21
+In 2015, ICI again asked three questions from the 2009, 2012/2013, and 2014 surveys investigating household sentiment regarding possible policy changes that would affect retirees' control of disposition of DC account and IRA balances.20 Though some suggest individuals should annuitize more of their retirement account balances as a means to eliminate the risk of outliving their resources,21 many U.S. households already have a significant share of their wealth in the form of an annuity through Social Security.22 Surveying consumer preferences regarding annuitization policy is difficult because the subject matter is complicated and not particularly salient at the current time for many household decisionmakers.
+In addition, academic research has shown that word choice in surveys on annuities has a dramatic impact on the perceived desirability of the annuity option.23

 With these difficulties in mind, ICI asked three questions regarding the control of the disposition of retirement account balances.
 In the first question, respondents were asked to react to a simple statement: "Retirees should be able to make their own decisions about how to manage their own retirement assets and income."
-In fall 2014, 91 percent of respondents either "strongly" or "somewhat" agreed with that statement (Figure 5).
-Agreement was higher for households with retirement accounts (94 percent) than for households without retirement accounts (86 percent).
-In addition, agreement with the statement was higher for older and higher-income households.
+In fall 2015, 89 percent of respondents either "strongly" or "somewhat" agreed with that statement (Figure 5).
+Agreement was higher for households with retirement accounts (92 percent) than for households without retirement accounts (84 percent).
+In addition, agreement with the statement was higher for older households.
+Agreement was similar across households grouped by income.